 - According to USA Hockey rule 201 (a): A team must start a game with a MINIMUM of six players.
 Any time that a team has been reduced to less than four players (i.e., three of the six players serving overlapping penalties), the game will be declared a forfeit.

 - Approved Subs: Teams with a short bench (team composition of less than six players) on a given night may request substitute players.
 Substitutes must be currently registered GHL players in the same or a lower division.
 The request for subs must be presented to the opposing team captain prior to the start of the game.
 The opposing team captain has three options:

 1.)
 Deny the request and make the opposing team play with their existing amount of at least six players.
 If less than six, a forfeit is declared.

 2.)
 Approve the request and allow substitute players.
 Stats will be recorded and game results will be final.

 3.)
 Allow subs, yet have the game declared a forfeit prior to the opening face-off.

 - If a team is caught playing with illegal players or unapproved subs, the captain of the offending team will serve a one game suspension, the game will be rendered a (1 to 0) forfeit, and all statistics (except PIM) will go unrecorded.
-The identification of illegal players must be submitted to the Director within 24 hours of the end of the game.
+The identification of illegal players must be submitted to the league director within 24 hours of the end of the game.